polyipseity/information/special/academia/HKUST/COMP 1942/outline.md

 - [chain rule (probability)](../../../../general/chain%20rule%20(probability).md)
   - [§ two events](../../../../general/chain%20rule%20(probability).md#two%20events)
   - [§ finitely many events](../../../../general/chain%20rule%20(probability).md#finitely%20many%20events)
-- common core requirement ::: mathematical models, quantitative data, quantitative methods
+- common core requirements ::: mathematical models, quantitative data, quantitative methods
 - other topics
   - association thresholding ::: Instead of thresholding by frequency, we can threshold by number of frequent item sets found, which may be easier to choose.
   - [clustering high-dimensional data § subspace clustering](../../../../general/clustering%20high-dimensional%20data.md#subspace%20clustering) ::: By removing some dimensions of the data, more interesting clusters may be found.
 It mitigates [curse of dimensionality](../../../../general/curse%20of%20dimensionality.md), where [distances between different pairs of points become similar](../../../../general/curse%20of%20dimensionality.md#distance%20function).